 * As you can see, some of the factors involve stability and continuity, which will tend to favor keeping the child where s/he currently lives.

-- The “burden of proof” is on the parent who is trying to move the child out of Minnesota.
-Meaning, the parent who wants to move to another state with the child has sole responsibility proving to the court that it’s in the child’s best interests to move.
+The “burden of proof” is on the parent who is trying to move the child out of Minnesota.
+This means the parent who wants to move to another state with the child has initial responsibility to prove to the court that it’s in the child’s best interests to move.

 So, Can I Move Out of State with My Child?

 Child removal situations are governed by Minnesota Statutes, Section 518.175, Subdivision 3.
-In addition to the language in the statutes, the prevailing attitude in the courts is that children do best when they have ready and consistent access to both parents.
+In addition, Courts understand that children typically do best when they have ready and consistent access to both parents.
 This attitude is based on legal and social science research.
+It also has been codified into the best interests statute.

 For other divorce or family law questions, please consult the list to the left or the FAQ page.
 If you’re interested in retaining an attorney to help you, please feel free to contact my office for a consultation using the contact information on the left or the contact form on the Majeski Law home page.